CherylWei/CherylWei/README.md

 ## 📚 Education
 **National Taipei University**, Taiwan (Sep 2020 - Jun 2024)
-- Bachelor of Business Administration with Double Specialization in Business Analytics and Information Security and Application
+- BBA with Double Specialization in Business Analytics and Information Security and Application

 **University of Edinburgh**, UK (Jan 2023 - Jun 2023)